Why not save some time and money on staging a house for sale and just sell it empty? This might be one of the thoughts you might have.

 - You can mitigate a potentially negative perception by furnishing it smartly if a house has a weird layout or some weirdly shaped rooms.

 - It usually becomes easier for potential buyers to imagine themselves living in the respective house for sale.

 Four Downsides of Selling a Furnished House

-- It will cost the property owners additional time and money to prepare the house with the standard home staging or soft staging.
+- It will cost the property owners additional time and money to prepare the house with standard home staging or soft staging.

 - Undoing the home staging can also take some additional time.

-- If the house is not furnished in a way that can target specifically the potential buyer group, it may not have the positive effect the owner wants.
+- If the house is not furnished in a way that can target the potential buyer group, it may not have the positive effect the owner wants.
 So, again, you should know your potential buyer group beforehand.

 - It could signal to potential buyers that the owners are still living in the house, so it doesn’t appear to be move-in ready.

-Now, let’s summarize the above upsides and downsides of both selling a furnished and empty house in one nice overview table.
+Now, let’s summarize the above upsides and downsides of selling a furnished and empty house in one nice overview table.